AustinSHend/qMusicImportKit/README.md

 Designed for power users who take lineage and data integrity seriously.
 Integrates many powerful tools into a natural workflow, and takes extra measures to make sure conversions are done the *right* way.
 Created due to my frustration with using many programs and conversion scripts in a slow and disjointed workflow.

-This is a fully-rewritten port of [MusicImportKit](https://github.com/AustinSHend/MusicImportKit) in Qt and C++, focusing on cross-platform support for Linux and a refining of the original MusicImportKit's features.
+This is a fully-rewritten port of [MusicImportKit](https://github.com/AustinSHend/MusicImportKit) in Qt and C++, focusing on cross-platform support for Linux and a refinement of the original MusicImportKit's features.

 ## Includes